How to Choose the Perfect Nonprofit Email Marketing Platform

 - Email preview for mobile and desktop

 ActiveCampaign’s entry-level plan starts at $15 per month.
 They also offer a Plus Plan—starting at $70—that gives access to a built-in CRM.
 However, these features are more suitable for businesses rather than nonprofits.
 Nonprofit organizations may be eligible to receive a 20% discount.

 5. Emma: Email Marketing For Nonprofits

 Emma’s easy-to-use email marketing platform provides a seamless brand experience for your organization and allows your team to collaborate on developing engaging campaigns.
-With features like automation, segmentation, A/B testing, landing pages, a drag and drop editor, mobile design mode, forms, analytics and integrations, this platform has just about everything you would need to craft and send beautiful emails that resonates with donors.
+With features like automation, segmentation, A/B testing, landing pages, a drag-and-drop editor, mobile design mode, forms, analytics, and integrations, this platform has just about everything you would need to craft and send beautiful emails that resonate with donors.